 What happens after I submit the documentation?

 As soon as your documents have been assessed, you will be contacted regarding an appointment with an Equitable Learning Facilitator.
 If you have any questions, please contact us.
 You will be unable to have an appointment with an advisor until we have received sufficient documentation as evidence of your disability.

 Why do I need to bring medical documents?

 UNSW is required to keep documented evidence of your disability or circumstances on file.
 We need to have a statement from a professional external practitioner that verifies your condition and the impact on your studies.
 We will then be able to put in place the best services to assist you.
 Even if your condition is obvious, permanent or you have had it since birth, you still need to bring documentation to support your application for educational adjustments.

-While you do not need to re-register with us, your Equitable Learning Advisor will regularly review your services.
+While you do not need to re-register with us, your Equitable Learning Facilitator will regularly review your services.
 You may be asked to come in for an appointment to confirm whether specific services are still required.
 Your documentation must remain up-to-date.
-Your advisor may ask you to bring in updated documentation in order to receive ongoing support or to make any changes to your adjustments.
+Your facilitator may ask you to bring in updated documentation in order to receive ongoing support or to make any changes to your adjustments.